 In addition to my three years on Council next to my friends Danny Chui, Roydon Fraser, and Pat Quinn, I also served as the chairman of the Communications Committee, where we made great progress on improving discourse within our profession and engaging the membership and chapters.
 More recently, I served as PEO's Executive Analyst.
 Working in the Executive Office with the President, the Registrar, and the people who actually run PEO was an invaluable experience which complemented my years on Council.
 I know how PEO operates, and I'll continue to use that knowledge and experience for the benefit of all of us.

-I have served the last two years as your Councillor-at-Large, and have served on the Legislation and Licensing Committees.
-When I ran for office, I spelled out in my platform my principles and the issues I would fight for.
+When I last ran for PEO office, I spelled out in my platform my principles and the issues I would fight for.
 I kept my word, and have worked hard on your behalf.

 Here are a few details about me:

-Elected PEO Councillor-at-Large (2018-present); a strong voice for democracy, prudent spending, and curtailing bureaucracy
+Elected PEO Councillor-at-Large (2018-2020); a strong voice for democracy, prudent spending, and curtailing bureaucracy

 Appointed PEO Councillor (1997-2000); Chairman, Communications Committee (1997-1999); served on discipline panel